 My primary objective as a composer is to write beautiful and stimulating music.
-For me, “beauty” is embodied by temporal, and in particular, timbral attributes.
-Over the past seven years I have developed my own compositional model in which the “color” and “texture” of available sounds are derived from multidimensional models of timbre spaces.
+For me, “beauty” is embodied by temporal and in particular, timbral attributes.
+Over the past ten years, I have worked towards a compositional model in which the “color” and “texture” of available sounds are derived from multidimensional models of timbre spaces.

 The second dimension controls the noise-to-pitch ratio and is similar to Saariaho’s “timbral axis.”
 On one end of the axis there are sounds that are mostly “pure” pitch—that is, sounds that are close to sine waves.
 By contrast, the other end of the axis is “mostly noise.”

 The third dimension controls the spectral centroid, or rather, the average centroid over time, and controls the brightness and darkness of the sound.
 For example, if the space was evaluating the spectral centroid for a violin sound, this axis would have four reference points--con sordino, sul tasto, normale, and sul ponticello—plus every shifting possibility in between.

 Cube I however, is missing key information, namely: the quality of the attack, the dynamic level, and the length of the event entering into the space.
 To solve this dilemma, I use a secondary cube to inform these decisions.
 This second cube works in conjunction with cube I. The first dimension—attack—controls how the sound or gesture’s articulations are treated, ranging from no attack (or a smooth onset) to a sharp attack (sharp onset); the second dimension controls the length of the event, sound, or gesture that enters into the timbre cube; and the third dimension controls the dynamics.
 Virtually any aspect of a composition can be viewed and decisions can be made based on these two combined cubes.